tide-foundation/TideAcademy/HEIM001/README.md

 ## Final Assignment
 The Final Assignment will be completion of the April Competition alongside a short explanation as to *why* your solution required Tide and *how* you improved your app's security with Tide.

+## Marks Allocation
+Week 1 Quiz      - 5%
+Week 2 Quiz      - 5%
+Week 3 - 4 Quiz  - 10%
+Final Assignment - 80%

+Passing Grade    - 60%

 ## Course Outcomes
+The course will provide all students with:
+- A strong understanding of the problem with the world's current security paradigm.
+- Comprehensive knowledge of the Heimdall SDK to secure apps and user identities.
+### Graduating students will receive a Tide Certificate congratulating their completion of the course.